 We especially welcome students from schools where there is no Post-16 provision or where their school does not offer a course they wish to undertake.
 We also look favourably at applications from students coming from other integrated schools.

-All external students should be able to provide, a copy of their GCSE results, the details of a teacher from whom we can obtain a reference and a copy of their last report and attendance record.
+All external students should be able to provide, a copy of their GCSE predicted results, if applying prior to 27 June 2024 or a copy of their GCSE results once received in August, the details of a teacher from whom we can obtain a reference and a copy of their last report and attendance record.
+Applications from external candidates should be emailed to Mrs L. Grant – Head of Sixth Form (Pastoral) here or posted to the school for the attention of Mrs L Grant.

 Students who fail a subject (Grade U) will be unable to return to Year 14 unless there are exceptional circumstances, for example, personal illness or trauma within the family.
 The College must have been informed of these circumstances at the time they occur, this is the responsibility of the parent/carer of the student.
 However, at the time of receiving their results a guidance interview and pastoral support will be available to discuss future options, this must also be attended by parents/carers.